arangodb/arangodb/Documentation/DocuBlocks/Rest/Documents/post_create_multiple_document.md

 objects will be merged.
 The default is *true*.
 This option controls the update-insert behavior only.

+@RESTQUERYPARAM{refillIndexCaches,boolean,optional}
+Whether to add new entries to the in-memory edge cache if edge documents are inserted.

 @RESTDESCRIPTION
 Creates new documents from the documents given in the body, unless there is already a document with the *_key* given.
 If no *_key* is given, a new